Black Nerve

 “I never imagined the Kult’s beholden were treated well.
 But I didn’t have to see that.
 I was a price; the ambrosia was extracted by others and delivered to me to partake.
 Seeing the reality, knowing the exploitation first hand… I imagined the guilt would poison the taste.
 But I feel great.”

 “Meat is only meat.
-A cannibal is no less satiated.
-The ambrosia is only a symptom of the crime, why should it be poisoned?”
+A cannibal is no less satiated than other hunters.
+The false ambrosia is only a symptom of the crime — so why should it be poisoned?”

 Fumela concludes her reply by thrusting a basket of clothes toward Agrios.